evanx/component-validator/README.md

 ```javascript
 spec: 'component-validator#0.1.0'
 ```
 where an `npm` module named `component-validator` should be installed, and export a function `validateComponentSupervisor().` This function must be called to validate a component `spec` for use with a given supervisor spec.
-For example, the version number `0.1.0` is extracted from the `spec` to validate this legacy version.
+For example, the version number `0.1.0` is extracted from the `spec` to validate this "legacy" version.

 ### Lifecycle functions